 Experiment with heat settings; start with medium heat and adjust as needed.

 Use medium-high heat for searing, sautéing, frying and stir-frying.

 Use a medium heat setting for reducing liquids, pancakes, sandwiches and omelettes.

 Use low heat to warm foods, simmer or prepare delicate sauces.

 Use the ‘butter test’ to determine whether your pan is hot enough for sautéing.
 Simply wipe a dab of butter on the bottom of the pan.
 If it bubbles briskly without burning, your pan is perfectly preheated.

 When searing or sautéing, a small amount of butter or oil is all you need.
 Your recipe may call for more; if so, we recommend that you follow the recipe.

-Allow the oil to heat for a minute before adding food to the pan.
+Allow the oil or butter to heat for a minute before adding food to the pan.

-To keep cooking oil to a minimum, try using an oil mister filled with your favorite olive, or vegetable oil.
-Alternately, dab a bit of oil on a paper towel and carefully wipe the cooking surface of the pan.
+To keep cooking oil to a minimum, try using an oil mister filled with olive or vegetable oil.
+Alternatively, dab a bit of oil on a paper towel and carefully wipe the cooking surface of the pan.